meeDamian/meeDamian.github.io/content/home/about.md

 <!-- picture by andrea -->

 I'm a code monkey involved with open-source and Bitcoin for a ~decade now.
-I slow-travel to see the world through the lens I can choose myself, and I've never experience boredom.
+I slow-travel to see the world through the lens I can choose myself, and I don't know what _boredom_ is.

 So far, I lived in: